-Chris Moore, channel account manager, HubSpot Cambridge
+2. Chris Moore, Channel Account Manager, HubSpot Cambridge

 Moore already had impressive sales and business experience, but he wanted to put in extra effort to set himself apart.
-He says, “I recommend doing something that stands out -- like I did here.
+He says, “I recommend doing something that stands out – like I did here.
 My resume is straightforward, but the delivery is different than most others.
 My website is a conversation starter and the gateway to my resume."

 He explains, "It showed HubSpot I'd put in the time to be noticed and stand out.
 There are so many free services available to make one-page sites like these."

 Moore isn't the only one who sees the value of creating a website.
 He says, "I’ve even done it for several of my friends, and they’ve all been hired by one of the first two companies they interviewed with.
-I’m sure most of it was because they were highly qualified for the position -- but some of it must have been because of the presentation, right?”
+I’m sure most of it was because they were highly qualified for the position, but some of it must have been because of the presentation, right?”

-Paul Rios, Manager, International Sales and Strategy, HubSpot Cambridge
+3. Paul Rios, Manager, International Sales and Strategy, HubSpot Cambridge

-He also recommends having several different resumes on deck.
-It's alright to have three or four different versions of your resume, each targeted at different companies or positions.
+Rios also recommends having several different resumes on deck.
+“It's alright to have three or four different versions of your resume, each targeted at different companies or positions.
 For example, I have extensive direct and channel sales experience.
 If I were to apply to a new role, I'd highlight more strongly and/or reorder my bullets so my most relevant experience jumps out."

 Former HubSpotter, Mary Burbridge, offers this advice: Is your resume built of buzzwords?
 Mary recommends including plenty of data to back up your claims.
 “Always include metrics that indicate a track record of success.
 If you were an over performer, by what percentage?
 If you had the highest MRR recorded all year, how much?”

+So what buzzwords does this recruiter most like to see from candidates?
+"Words like 'quota,' 'attainment,' 'closing,' 'negotiation,' and 'cold-calling' catch the hiring team's eye,” Freeman says.
 But don't think you can leave those numbers out entirely.
 She explains, "Don't be afraid to add numbers in there, either.
-The hiring team wants to know how you performed in previous roles -- so why not include it in your resume?"
+The hiring team wants to know how you performed in previous roles.
+So, why not include it in your resume?"